MustoeLab/StructureAnalysisTools/README.md

 -Reactivity profiles
     --profile (plot normalized SHAPE reactivity data)
-    --dmsprofile (plot normalized reactivity data colored to slightly different scale)
+    --dmsprofile (plot normalized reactivity data colored to slightly different scale) --N7profile  (plots normalized N7G reactivity data from profile file (profile.txtga)) *Note* If multiple files are submitted for any of these profile flags - an average reactivity and corresponding standard error will be calculated and plotted for each nucleotide.

 # StructureObjects